jonruppel/motion-grammar/README.md

 > A comprehensive exploration of motion design principles and interaction patterns

-A portfolio of full-featured product experiences that showcase how motion and interaction systems come together to support real user goals.
-Motion Grammar demonstrates cohesive design thinking across multi-step workflows, establishing a shared vocabulary for purposeful animation.
+A journal of motion design examples and interactive visualizations.
+This project showcases how motion and interaction patterns can be applied across different page types and experiences, serving as a reference for purposeful animation in web interfaces.

 ## 🎯 What This Is